lighthouse-labs/gitbook-node-chat-tutorial/content/part2/express.md

 **That reminds me!** Since you've made it to this point, I guess you deserve a really juicy bit of DYK (did you know).

-A very large part of the NodeJS ecosystem / codebase was actually written by a young fellow by then name of TJ Holowaychuk.
+A very large part of the NodeJS ecosystem / codebase was actually written by a young fellow by the name of TJ Holowaychuk.
 He lives in Victoria, BC.

 ![TJ](http://d.pr/i/1azN5/16iw08fD+)